 Over the past ten years, Mr. Rassi has represented clients in disputes on every continent except Antarctica.
-He has particular experience in mining, natural resources, and construction disputes arising out of Australia, Africa, Asia, and the Pacific.
+He has extensive experience in mining, natural resources, construction, and M&A disputes.
 Leveraging a degree in corporate finance, Mr. Rassi regularly advises clients on complex damages issues.

 Mr. Rassi maintains an active pro bono constitutional and civil rights litigation practice in U.S. courts, with a particular emphasis on LGBTQ+ rights.
-He has led or worked on matters in Arizona, Colorado, New York, Ohio, and Oregon.
+He has led or worked on matters in Arizona, Colorado, New York, Ohio, and Oregon, and has argued before the U.S. Court of Appeals for the Ninth Circuit.

 Mr. Rassi is active in professional organizations.
-He currently leads the Americas subcommittee of the Young Singapore International Arbitration Centre (YSIAC) Committee and served as rapporteur to the ICCA-ASIL Task Force on Damages in International Arbitration.
-Mr. Rassi regularly guest lectures on damages in international arbitration at the New York University School of Law.
+He served on the Young Singapore International Arbitration Centre (YSIAC) Committee from 2021-2024, including as the inaugural lead for the Americas subcommittee.
+He also served as rapporteur to the ICCA-ASIL Task Force on Damages in International Arbitration.

 Before joining Debevoise in 2016, Mr. Rassi clerked for the Hon.
 Justice V.M.
 Bell AC of the High Court of Australia, practiced in a leading international law firm in Australia, and taught tort law at the Australian National University.
 The High Court of Australia is the supreme court in Australia.